On-Campus Living at Adelphi

 Earle HallThis residence hall is one of the more active and diverse halls on campus.
 14 Photos

 Very social community; mostly first-year students.
 Next to Linen Hall and New Hall, and near the William J. Bonomo Memorial Field (baseball).
 All floors have air conditioning and feature a lounge.
-The lower level is home to the Greek and Social Fellowship Community.
+Eddy Hall also houses our First Year Live in Learning Community.
+This features all students in the community taking a class together in the Fall that takes place in the residence hall.

 The building was named in honor of Dr. Paul Dawson Eddy, the third president of Adelphi (1937–1965).

-Eddy HallEddy Hall has three coed residential floors.
+Eddy HallEddy Hall has three residential floors with a mix of coed and gender inclusive spaces.
 8 Photos

 Quiet and relaxed community.
-Linen Hall is located next to the University’s baseball field and its residents of Linen appreciate a quiet and relaxed atmosphere.
+Linen Hall is located next to the University’s baseball field, and residents of Linen appreciate its quiet and relaxed atmosphere.
+Linen also houses our Nassau Community College students who live on campus.

-Linen HallLinen Hall, has two floors for women and two for both men and women.
+Linen HallLinen Hall, has one floor for women and three for both men and women.
 10 Photos

 Right on the Quad for fun, first-year living.
 Conveniently located mid campus, Waldo and Earle Hall share the quad, which is a favorite area among residents and hosts many activities throughout the year.
 Waldo Hall is also home to the Health Services Center.